SkywalkerRyan/practice/Striver/readme.md

 # Sorting

+    After finishing basics return to Count Inversions and Reverse pair in 3.3

 # Searching

 # Bit Manipulation

-    After finishing basics return to "Count number of subarrays with given xor K" in
+    After finishing basics return to "Count number of subarrays with given xor K" in 3.3

 # Tree/BST/Trie